Skip to content

 Scheduler⚓︎

-The scheduler is handled by Py4web.
-Here we summarise the way it works.
+The scheduler is handled by py4web, using Celery.
+Here we summarize the way it works.

 Batch creation of patients/runs/sets⚓︎